pSub/seminar-formspez/slides/slides-with-overlays.md

 ####

-## Syntax & Semantic of multithreaded programs
+## Syntax & Semantics of multithreaded programs
 ### Program
 We have a set of sequential Instructions $SeqIns$ and a primitive
 \texttt{start} _pc_ that spawns a new thread. \pause